Quick guide to creating rules

 |Fig. 7.
 Entering the rule's name and description.|

 Next, move on to the Conditions tab and define the conditions that, if met, will trigger the signature to be added to mail.
 First choose the type of condition (Field) than define the Operator and finally set the Value (add additional conditions by clicking the + button).
 To group the conditions, mark them and then hit the button.
-In our case the created signature will be added only if both a Sender belongs to the local Built-in Users group and the Recipient is an Internal user or independently if the Recipient is an External User (Fig. 8.).
+In our case the created signature will be added only if both the Sender belongs to the local Built-in Users group and the Recipient is an Internal user or independently if the Recipient is an External User (Fig. 8.).

 |Fig. 8.
 Defining conditions that will trigger the rule.|